(See also Overview of Cardiac Valvular Disorders.)

 Tricuspid stenosis (TS) is narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle.
 Almost all cases result from rheumatic fever.
 Symptoms include a fluttering discomfort in the neck, fatigue, cold skin, and right upper quadrant abdominal discomfort.
 Jugular pulsations are prominent, and a presystolic murmur is often heard at the left sternal edge in the 4th intercostal space and is increased during inspiration.
 Diagnosis is by echocardiography.
 TS is usually benign, requiring no specific treatment, but symptomatic patients may benefit from surgery.

-The only symptoms of severe TS are fluttering discomfort in the neck (due to giant a waves in the jugular pulse), fatigue and cold skin (due to low cardiac output), and right upper quadrant abdominal discomfort (due to an enlarged liver).
+The only symptoms of severe tricuspid stenosis are fluttering discomfort in the neck (due to giant a waves in the jugular pulse), fatigue and cold skin (due to low cardiac output), and right upper quadrant abdominal discomfort (due to an enlarged liver).

 The primary visible sign is a giant flickering a wave with gradual y descent in the jugular veins.
 Jugular venous distention may occur, increasing with inspiration (Kussmaul sign).
 The face may become dusky and scalp veins may dilate when the patient is recumbent (suffusion sign).
 Hepatic congestion and peripheral edema may occur.

-Findings of TS often coexist with those of mitral stenosis and are less prominent.
-The murmurs can be distinguished clinically (see Table: Distinguishing Murmurs of Tricuspid and Mitral Stenosis).
+Findings of tricuspid stenosis often coexist with those of mitral stenosis and are less prominent.
+The murmurs can be distinguished clinically (see Table: Distinguishing Murmurs of Tricuspid Stenosis and Mitral Stenosis).

-Cardiac catheterization (see Cardiac Catheterization) is rarely indicated for evaluation of TS.
+Cardiac catheterization is rarely indicated for evaluation of tricuspid stenosis.
 When catheterization is indicated (eg, to evaluate coronary anatomy), findings include elevated RA pressure with a slow fall in early diastole and a diastolic pressure gradient across the tricuspid valve.

 Tricuspid stenosis is almost always due to rheumatic fever; tricuspid regurgitation and mitral stenosis are often also present.